 For example, it is important to restrict access to your employee mobile devices through user authentication.
 Private passwords should be assigned, with complicated syntax requirements and automatic expiration dates.
 Alternatively, devices can be secured through more sophisticated technology, such as smart cards, biometrics or other similar mechanisms.
 Uniphore’s voice biometric technology, for example, moves the authentication burden from something the user ‘knows’ to something the user ‘is.’
 The voiceprint of a person can’t be stolen, and avoids the problem of remembering long passwords.

-Beyond securing the device itself, the data on the mobile device must also be secured.
+Beyond securing the device itself, /voice-biometrics-a-fool-proof-way-to-authenticate-users/the data on the mobile device must also be secured.
 In case of a lost or stolen device, your business must have the ability to remotely wipe its data.
 However, because of the inevitable time lag between the device being lost and the IT department wiping the information, the data on mobile devices in your network should be encrypted.
 Data encryption uses a secret key to encode information in a manner that can only be decoded and read by the parties for which it is intended.
 In cases where wireless devices are accessing servers on the Internet, there are also encryption tunnels, setup when a Hypertext Transfer Protocol (HTTP) connection is established over Secure Socket Layer/Transport Layer Security (SSL/TLS).

 One last important element of security is protecting devices from viruses or other malware, which threaten information confidentiality, endangers system passwords, and increases the risk of data loss or compromise.
 While there are various methods to preventing the proliferation of such hazards, the most common approach is to install virtual real-time anti-virus scanning software.
 A more intensive approach is to restrict the number and kinds of applications that can be downloaded onto the employee’s mobile device.
 Your business can make a list of the kinds of applications you trust, and those that are prohibited.
 However, if this latter approach is taken, it’s important to consult the users about their needs on their mobile phone, so that you do not affect productivity or satisfaction.